TL;DR

 I found that many SAE features are fairly broad: they activate across many roles, and the map often looks “intermingled” rather than cleanly separated.
 Still, there are pockets where role associations become sharper, and you can see coherent groupings in terms of which roles dominate a feature’s activation.

 Importantly, when I say two roles/features “go together,” I don’t mean their 2D positions are literally close in UMAP.
-The “Related Features” shown in the UI are computed in the original high-dimensional space (using cosine similarity): for each feature I can list the top-20 most similar feature profiles, and for each role I can compare role profiles directly.
+The “Related Features” shown in the UI are computed in the original high-dimensional space (using cosine similarity): for each feature I can list the top-20 most similar role profiles, and for each role I can compare role profiles directly.
 With that lens, semantically related roles often show up together.
 For example, the feature Neuronpedia labels as “economic growth and expansion” (feature #816) is most activated by economist, with analyst and accountant next; and features that are most associated with one of these roles often have nearest-neighbor features associated with the others as well.
 Likewise, some features are primarily shared by roles like adolescent, fool, and amateur.
 The UI is mainly meant as a way to browse and spot these kinds of relationships quickly.

 Role–role similarity